The Old House at the end of the road

 Sitting here today, there are still two rocking chairs by the fireplace.
 The one next to where I’m sitting is empty now.
 My, what I would give to spend another evening rocking and visiting with Mama in front of this fireplace.

-When I sit bundled up by this fire in the middle bedroom, I know a telephone is not going to ring for two reasons: First, there is no telephone in the old house which is just fine with me.
+First, there is no telephone in the old house which is just fine with me.
 Secondly, my cell phone won’t work here deep in the woods.
 A cold day at this old house with no ringing phone is worth the frozen toes and numb fingers.
 This room becomes my hideout.
 I can well understand this quote from Susan Allen Toth:

 “A closed door, a comfortable chair, a view out a window- maybe that’s all that a hideout requires.”

 However, true winter days are rare in Southwest Louisiana, so most of my writing times are on the front porch.
 The outside sounds of nature motivate me just as winter’s fireplace flames.
-Pausing from writing, a nearby red cardinal
+Pausing from writing, a chirping red cardinal flies by as a reminder to write about him.

-flies by as a reminder to write about him.
-A green lizard scurries by on the porch railing, stops, and puffs up the red sac under his neck.
-As he “shows us his money,” I laugh at the absurdity of this great ego in a two-ounce body.
-Just like me, mister lizard thinks he is the king of all he surveys, when in fact we are both just travelers passing through and enjoying the pleasure of being here on the front porch.
+A green lizard scurries by on the porch railing, stops and puffs up the red sac under his neck.
+As he “shows me his money,” I laugh at the absurdity of this great ego in a two-ounce body.
+Just like me, Mister Lizard thinks he is the king of all he surveys when, in fact, we are both just travelers passing through and enjoying the pleasure of being here on the front porch.

 All of these gifts of God through nature prompt future stories to be written.
-There’s something about sitting on a porch in the woods, alone and silent, that causes a peace to settle in my soul, and the ideas for stories just seem to naturally come to the surface.
+There’s something about sitting on a porch in the woods, alone and silent, that causes a sense of peace to settle in my soul, and the ideas for stories just seem to naturally come to the surface.

 is a good place to begin this book.
 A book of simple stories of the people of six

-generations who’ve lived, laughed, cried, and died here.
-A book of stories about the
+generations who’ve lived laughed, cried, and died here.

-lives, experiences, and special people of my community.
-A collection of stories from my
+A book of stories about the lives, experiences, and special people of my community.

-heart, written in the setting of a place I love: The Old House . . . at the end of the road.
+A collection of stories from my heart, written in the setting of a place I love: The Old House . . . at the end of the road.

 To learn more, visit http://www.creekbank.net